 Pub.
-L. 112-55, div.
-B, title III, Nov.
-18, 2011, 125 Stat.
-625, provided in part: "That hereafter, notwithstanding section 315 of the National Aeronautics and Space Act of 1958 ([former] 42 U.S.C.
-2459j) [now 51 U.S.C.
-20145], all proceeds from leases entered into under that section shall be deposited into this account [funds appropriated under the headings 'NATIONAL AERONAUTICS AND SPACE ADMINISTRATION' and 'CONSTRUCTION AND ENVIRONMENTAL COMPLIANCE AND RESTORATION' of title III of div.
+L. 113-6, div.
+B. title III, Mar.
+26, 2013, 127 Stat.
+263, provided in part: "That hereafter, notwithstanding section 315 of the National Aeronautics and Space Act of 1958 (see 51 U.S.C.
+20145), all proceeds from leases entered into under that section shall be deposited into this account [funds appropriated under the headings 'NATIONAL AERONAUTICS AND SPACE ADMINISTRATION' and 'Construction and environmental compliance AND RESTORATION' of title III of div.
 B of Pub.
-L. 112-55] and shall be available for a period of 5 years, to the extent provided in annual appropriations Acts".
+L. 113-6]: Provided further, That such proceeds shall be available for a period of 5 years to the extent and in amounts as provided in annual appropriations Acts"